rackerlabs/docs-cloud-load-balancers/internal-api-docs/cloud-load-balancers-v1/mgmt-api-operations/customer-lists.rst

 =====================

-A *pool* is a logical set of devices, such as web servers, that you group together to receive and process traffic.
-Instead of sending client traffic to the destination IP address specified in the client request, the system sends the request to any of the servers that are members of that pool.
+The generated customer list allows external services to query the load balancing service to determine which customers are associated with either a cluster or a host.

-.. include:: methods/get-listpoolsv2.rst
+If the external service has access to customer contact information, this can make it possible to automate the process of identifying and contacting customers affected by an environmental change.

-.. include:: methods/post-createpoolv2.rst
+.. include:: methods/post-host-customer-list.rst
-.. include:: methods/get-showpooldetailsv2.rst
+.. include:: methods/post-cluster-customer-list.rst
-.. include:: methods/put-updatepoolv2.rst
+.. include:: methods/get-cluster-customer-list.rst
-.. include:: methods/delete-deletepoolv2.rst
+.. include:: methods/get-host-customer-list.rst